 Some scientific studies suggest that the following supplements might improve your body’s immune response.
 While they won’t necessarily prevent you from becoming sick, they might make it easier for your body to fight infection…

-● Vitamin C: According to this study, taking up to 2,000mg of vitamin C per day reduced the duration of colds by 8% in adults.
+● Vitamin C. According to this study, taking up to 2,000mg of vitamin C per day reduced the duration of colds by 8% in adults.

-● Zinc: This study of people with the common cold found that supplementing more than 75mg of zinc per day reduced the duration of the cold by 33%.
+● Zinc.
+This study of people with the common cold found that supplementing more than 75mg of zinc per day reduced the duration of the cold by 33%.

 Eating a balanced diet remains the most important and beneficial step you can take to boost your immune system.
+Equally, it’s important to always seek advice from your doctor before introducing any supplements into your diet.

 Final thoughts...